Federal Grant Funding Sources

 Eligible students are identified through a data-match with the Department of Defense when they complete their FAFSA.
 Identified students who have a Pell eligible EFC will be awarded the maximum Pell Grant award for the award year.
 Identified students who do not have a Pell eligible EFC will be awarded the IASG in the amount of the maximum Pell Grant award for the award year.

 Federal TEACH Grant

-Students who do not fulfill the teaching obligation within 8 years of receiving this grant will have their grant converted to an unsubsidized Stafford loan.
-For more information on the Federal TEACH Grant and its requirements, visit http://studentaid.ed.gov.
+Note: Students who do not fulfill the 4-year teaching obligation within 8 years of receiving the TEACH grant will have their grant converted to a Direct Unsubsidized Loan.
+For more information on the Federal TEACH Grant and its requirements, visit http://studentaid.ed.gov/types/grants-scholarships/teach.